BitcoinAndLightningLayerSpecs/lsp/LSPS0/README.md

 - LSPS2: `00200 to 00299`

 And so on until `+32699`.
 The range of `-31999 to -1` (inclusive) is undefined and MAY be used by applications outside of the LSPSpec.
-Such applications MAY request the spec group to register an error code range to avoid colitions.
+Such applications MAY request the spec group to register an error code range to avoid collision.

 #### Disconnection Handling